KoenCorstjens/spring-boot-cxf-jax-ws-service-example/README.md

 # spring-boot-cxf-service-example
-Example for cxf service  on spring boot
+Example for cxf web services with JAX-WS on spring boot